artcens/tra-zen-stylesheet/README.md

 # Welcome!

 if you like it and have a pretty decent skill on css, might as well contribute to the code by optimizing it. <br>
-my code is just bad and so cluttered.
+my code is just bad and so cluttered. <br>

+please aware that it's not perfect, i optimized the code for windowed use and i use Windows 11, you might need to readjust the code based on your setup.

 ## Preview